-The Financial Stability Board (FSB), the Committee on Payments and Market Infrastructures (CPMI) and the International Organization of Securities Commissions (IOSCO) have cooperated closely in developing their respective sets of standards and guidance for CCP recovery and resolution, paying particular attention to the interaction between CCP recovery and resolution to ensure consistency between their respective policies.1
+The Financial Stability Board (FSB), the Committee on Payments and Market Infrastructures (CPMI) and the International Organization of Securities Commissions (IOSCO) have cooperated closely in developing their respective sets of standards and guidance for CCP recovery and resolution, paying particular attention to the interaction between CCP recovery and resolution to ensure consistency of policies.

-The FSB Key attributes of effective resolution regimes for financial institutions ('Key Attributes')2 and implementation guidance on financial market infrastructure (FMI) resolution in Appendix II-Annex 1 to the Key Attributes ('FMI Annex') set out a framework for FMI resolution, including for CCPs.
-The FSB Guidance on central counterparty resolution and resolution planning3 ('FSB 2017 Guidance') provides guidance on implementing the Key Attributes and the FMI Annex for CCPs.4 The FSB's resolution standards and guidance sit alongside the standards on resilience and recovery established in CPMI-IOSCO's Principles for financial market infrastructures ('PFMI') and its additional guidance.5
+The FSB Key attributes of effective resolution regimes for financial institutions ('Key Attributes') and implementation guidance on financial market infrastructure (FMI) resolution in Appendix II-Annex 1 to the Key Attributes ('FMI Annex') set out a framework for FMI resolution, including for CCPs.
+The FSB Guidance on central counterparty resolution and resolution planning ('FSB 2017 Guidance') provides guidance on implementing the Key Attributes and the FMI Annex for CCPs.
+The FSB's resolution standards and guidance sit alongside the standards on resilience and recovery established in CPMI-IOSCO's Principles for financial market infrastructures ('PFMI') and its additional guidance.

 In the FSB 2017 Guidance, the FSB committed to conduct further work on financial resources to support CCP resolution and on the treatment of CCP equity in resolution.
-To ensure that any new guidance would be developed based on further analysis and experience gained in resolution planning, the FSB published a discussion paper Financial
+To ensure that any new guidance would be developed based on further analysis and experience gained in resolution planning, the FSB published a discussion paper Financial resources to support CCP resolution and the treatment of CCP equity in resolution ('FSB 2018 Discussion Paper') for public consultation in November 2018.
+The paper set out considerations that may be relevant for authorities and crisis management groups (CMGs) with regard to evaluating whether existing financial resources and tools are adequate to implement the resolution strategy for individual CCPs and considerations that could guide authorities in developing possible approaches to the treatment of CCP equity in resolution.